GottaGoFast/Ultrain/README.md

-This is the IOS app for Ultimate Trainer
+This is the IOS app for Ultimate Trainer.
+Yea!